 Gozum’s digital films have been screened at international film festivals and new media art platforms all over the Philippines, as well as in Bangkok, Ho Chi Minh, Singapore, Bandung, Jakarta, Busan, Jeonju, Chennai, Mumbai, Sydney, Honolulu, San Francisco, Toronto, Patras, Paris, Osnabrueck, Prague, Edinburgh, Madrid, and Kyoto.

-In 2007, Gozum founded his independent film company Sine Caboloan committed to producing cutting edge films about the Pangasinan province and its’ people in the homeland and in the diaspora.
+In 2007, Gozum founded his film company Sine Caboloan committed to producing cutting edge independent films about the Pangasinan province and its’ people in the homeland and in the diaspora.
 He advocates for the revitalization of Pangasinan’s language and culture through independent cinema.
-Currently, Gozum is developing a one-acre site in his hometown of Bayambang called Ligliwa Artist’s Garden into an integrated natural farm and food forest that will serve the following functions: an arboretum of useful Philippine native medicinal plants and important Philippine native forest trees ; a site inspired by permaculture for sustainable living ; and headquarters for his independent film company Sine Caboloan.
+Currently, Gozum is developing a one-acre site in his hometown of Bayambang called Ligliwa Gardens into an integrated organic farm and food forest that will serve the following functions: an arboretum of Philippine medicinal plants and Philippine native forest trees ; a permaculture-inspired site for sustainable living ; and headquarters for his independent film company Sine Caboloan.

 Presently, Gozum has completed a new feature-length experimental documentary film called Lawas Kan Pinabli (Forever Loved) between 2011 to 2012.
 He is also preparing for two new independent film projects namely Dapol Tan Payawar Na Tayug 1931 (The Ashes and Ghosts of Tayug 1931), a feature-length experimental film, and Luyag ‘Da’ra’y Anino (A Kingdom of Shadows), a feature-length narrative film.